bytefish/bytefish.de/blog/spring_boot_multitenancy_using_rls.md

 author: Philipp Wagner
 summary: This article shows how to provide Multitenancy with Spring Boot using Row Level Security.

-In this post I will show you how to provide multitenancy in a Spring Boot applicationn using Postgres Row Level Security Feature.
+In this post I will show you how to provide multitenancy in a Spring Boot application using Postgres Row Level Security Feature.

 ## What Is Multitenancy ##